orvi-tmp/learning-c-with-pebble/chapter06.md

 >
 *Pass by value-result*: Also known as "copy-in, copy out", this method is used in only a few older languages.
 Parameters as assigned to formal parameters, then the values of the formal parameters are assigned back to the actual parameters when the functions return.
 When this mode is used, only variables may be used in a function call; literal values cannot be used.
 >
 *Pass by Name*: This is an interesting parameter passing mode used by early programming languages (e.g., Algol).
 When pass by name is used, the effect is like the *name* is passed and the calculation is deferred until the value is needed.
 Like pass by value-result, variables must be used in a call.
-For example, if we called the function `sum2` above using call by name, MORE HERE

 #### Returning Values ####